 - Its methane content is greatly exaggerated.
 While it's true that intestinal gas is flammable, the puff of flame you'll get is... somewhat underwhelming, shall we say.
 In cartoonland, however, lighting the proverbial match may just make the whole room go "Boom."

-- Its stench is so great, it's corrosive.
+- Its stench is so great, it's corrosive or toxic.

 open/close all folders